perone/vectorvfs/docs/source/index.rst

 VectorVFS supports Meta's Perception Encoders (PE) `[arxiv] <https://arxiv.org/abs/2504.13181>`_ which includes image/video encoders for vision language understanding, it outperforms InternVL3, Qwen2.5VL and SigLIP2 for zero-shot image tasks.
+We support both CPU and GPU but if you have a large collection of images it might take a while in the first time to embed all items if you are not using a GPU.

 .. note:: This is the first release of VectorVFS and we are expanding models and data types.
           Currently we support only Perception Encoders (PE) and images.